Rasoolpey/PIGNN/README.md

 - `physics/` — load-flow and solver implementations, impedance handling, and coupling models.
 - `visualization/` — graph plotting utilities and demo scripts.
 - `Contingency Analysis/` — outputs and scenario data for contingency experiments.
 - `explainations/` — documentation and step-by-step notes.
-(See the READMEs here for details on Visualization and Loadflow stages.)
+(See the READMEs here for details on Visualization, Loadflow, and Contingency Analysis stages.)
-- `load_flow_demo.py`, `visualization_demo.py` — demo scripts used to run the two completed stages.
+- `load_flow_demo.py`, `visualization_demo.py`, `contingency_demo.py` — demo scripts used to run the three completed stages.

 ## How the pieces fit together

 The research pipeline is organized so that the graph construction and visualization (Stage 1) provide a quick sanity check on topology and data attributes.
 The load-flow solver (Stage 2) consumes the same graph structures and physical parameters to compute voltages, flows, and losses.
-Contingency analysis (Stage 3) will iterate the load flow under perturbed network states (line/generator outages) and compare outcomes with DIgSILENT reference outputs to quantify differences.
+Contingency analysis (Stage 3) iterates the load flow under perturbed network states (line/generator outages) and compares outcomes with PowerFactory reference outputs through comprehensive side-by-side comparison plots, achieving excellent accuracy validation.

 ## Quick start (local)